Prediction of lethal and synthetically lethal knock-outs in regulatory networks: Concluding remarks

 \section{Concluding remarks}

 The present contribution has established a theoretical framework for assessing predictability of knock-out effects in networked regulatory systems.
 We covered a broad range of scenarios in terms of network structures and predictors.
+Results are robust under variation of system size and choice of functional fixed points, cf.\ additional results in Supplementary Material.

 Nevertheless it must be emphasized that outcomes depend on the choice of specific definitions made.
 First of all, the definition of lethality is made in the context of the regulatory network, assuming that the only task of a node is regulation within the system considered.
 If the disabled protein is involved otherwise, e.g.{} as a structural protein, its potentially lethal knock-out cannot be predicted in the present framework.
 Secondly, the definition of functionality of the network as the presence of a fixed point is not the only reasonable choice.
 For instance, we may demand that the fixed point $s^\ast$ be stable in the sense that the system returns to $s^\ast$ after a perturbation at one node's state.
-Rather than a fixed point, a particular temporal sequence of states may be defined as the functionality of the system \cite{Li:2004,Davidich:2008,Boldhaus:2010,Luo:2011}.
+Rather than a fixed point, a particular temporal sequence of states may be defined as the functionality of the system \citep{Li:2004,Davidich2008a,Boldhaus2010b,Luo:2011}.

+The aim of the present study is to contribute to the theoretical background of knock-out experiments.
+It elucidates in how far the lethal effect of knock-outs is predictable by efficiently computable measures of node centrality.
+A future extension may be concerned with the effect of disabling or modifying single regulatory interactions rather than entirely knocking out genes.
+Such a scenario corresponds to natural or experimentally induced mutations of transcription factor binding sites.
+Analogous to the present study, a comparison of measures of {\em edge} centrality can find the best predictors for the lethality of such mutations.
+Alternatively, the present scenario using node centralities may be applied to the line graph of the regulatory network.